 Besides the various anti-tumor treatments reviewed above, there are many benefits resulting from a nutritious high protein diet, vitamin supplements – particularly niacin, mineral supplements (such as potassium, magnesium, calcium, iron and even salt) when these are deficient due to diarrhea.
 In addition to the use of octreotide or lanreotide to control diarrhea, conventional anti-diarrheal medications such as Lomotil and Imodium may be helpful.
 Cyproheptadine (Periactin) may also help the diarrhea as well as flushing.
 Large portions of freshly grated nutmeg (1 teaspoon eaten 3 times a day) will sometimes control the diarrhea remarkably well.
 Antihistamines and alpha adrenergic blocking drugs such as Dibenzyline are sometimes used to prevent Carcinoid Syndrome attacks.
 All carcinoid patients should avoid alcoholic beverages and physical and emotional stress since these can precipitate carcinoid crisis attacks.
 Similarly, adrenaline like drugs should be avoided.
 These include various asthma inhalers, nasal decongestants and adrenaline itself.
 Certain very severe and prolonged carcinoid crises associated with bronchial (lung) carcinoids or some carcinoids of the stomach are responsive to treatment with corticosteroids (prednisone, Decadron) and Thorazine or Compazine.
 There is recent emphasis for carcinoid inhibiting properties of black raspberry extract.

 As you can see there is good reason to be hopeful.
 There are abundant treatments for carcinoid tumors and syndrome though choice of treatment and their applications can be quite complex.
 Even though this is a rare disease there are experts available who are interested and willing to help and a great deal of research is in progress which promises additional effective therapy in the foreseeable future.
-See list of experts and other physiciansdiagnosing and treating carcinoid patients.
+See list of experts and other physicians diagnosing and treating carcinoid and neuroendocrine cancer patients.

 Richard R.P.
 Warner, M.D.

-Professor of Medicine and Director, Center for Carcinoid and Neuroendocrine Tumors
+Professor Emeritus of Medicine and Director Emeritus, Center for Carcinoid and Neuroendocrine Tumors

 Mount Sinai School of Medicine, New York City